PooneetThaper/Connect4I/README.md

 # Connect4I
-An implemenation of neural networks and genetic algorithm ideas to create a skilled Connect4 AI.
+An implemenation of neural networks and genetic algorithm ideas to create a skilled Connect4 player.
+This project was created during the course of Hack RPI and is being improved upon incrementally.
+Currently, I am trying to apply the minimax algorithm to map the gamespace of Connect4 and evaluate the best move at each point.
+Then, I hope to used supervised learning to train a model to recognize the best move.
+This will allow the same level of skill with much lower computational requirements.